decretist/Dissertation/Chapter2/chapter2o.markdown

-The transition between the narrative section and the enumeration of questions is clearly signalled in each of the case statements by the use of one of a small number of formulaic markers, of which *Hic primum queritur* is the most common.[3]
+The transition between the narrative section and the enumeration of questions is clearly signalled in each of the case statements by the use of one of a small number of formulaic markers, of which *Hic primum queritur* is the most common.[4]

-**Gratian intended the case statements to be memorable, not necessarily realistic.**
+The cases statements appear to have been in some sense lesson plans, providing the outline for Gratian's classroom presentation of canonical sources.
+As such, they were intended to be memorable rather than realistic.

 In D.28, d.init., for example, a married infidel, by which Gratian means a Muslim, converts to Christianity.
 As a result, his wife separates from